 3. What short-range steps can we take now?

 a.
 Introduce students and faculty to “Information Literacy” in their first year and in faculty meetings.

 b.
-Reinforce OCC’s historical tradition of equipping information-literate graduates through announcements and printed materials (e.g., The Learning Center, fliers, The Ambassador, mailings, signage, games/contests, surveys).
+Reinforce OCC’s historical tradition of equipping information-literate graduates through announcements and printed materials (e.g., the Academic Resource Commons, flyers, The Ambassador, mailings, signage, games/contests, surveys).
 This responsibility would be delegated to the faculty library committee.

 c.
 Encourage group and individual viewing of the video by Dr. Michael Wesch, “Information R/evolution” from Kansas State University for Bibliographic Instruction.